Use data to drive decisions

 OR

-Participate in a pre-approved qualified internship over the Summer term, receiving course credit in the Fall term
+Participate in a pre-approved qualified internship over the Summer term, and return for the Fall term

 Fall Term